 frequently asked questions

-A solar garden is a solar electric array with multiple subscribers connected to the utility grid.
+A solar garden is a solar electric array with multiple subscribers (participants) connected to the utility grid.
 The subscribers may purchase or lease some of the solar panels in the array.
 Just as if the panels were on their own roofs, subscribers receive a credit on their electric bill for the power the panels produce.
 Utility customers within the solar garden’s service area, including residences, businesses, local governments, non-profits, and faith-based organizations, can all subscribe to the sun.
 It’s like a community garden, except you have a patch of panels instead of a patch of vegetables!

 - What is Community Supported Energy?

 A community supported solar array might be hosted on a school, library, house of worship, or community center.
 A group of small investors within the community pool their resources to build the solar array and sell power at a discount to the host.
 The investors typically receive a direct payment rather than an electric bill credit.

 - How big can a solar garden be?